Du Bois Society offers community to minority grad students

 In his essay “A Negro Student at Harvard at the End of the 19th Century,” Du Bois wrote of the isolation he experienced while attending Harvard as “a member of a segregated caste,” and how he found friendship among the “colored students of Harvard” and “the colored folk of Boston and surrounding towns.”
 Du Bois wrote, “I was in Harvard but not of it.”

 Du Bois’ feeling of not belonging to Harvard is still shared by some minority students, who wrestle with impostor syndrome and microaggressions from white peers and even faculty, who might be too quick to dismiss their research interests.
-In the fall of 2019 only 163 of the 4,372 students enrolled in the Graduate School of Arts and Sciences were Black, according to data from the Office of Institutional Research.
+In the fall of 2019, 163 of the 4,372 students enrolled in the Graduate School of Arts and Sciences were Black, according to data from the Office of Institutional Research.

 “There is something affirming about knowing that your experience is not unique,” said Mackey.
 “But it’s also disheartening when you think about that.
 More than 100 years have gone by, and we’re still having the same experience as Du Bois.”